-A thriving life is purposeful and based upon strengths.
 We gain strength from love.
 Experiencing love in your heart, soul, and mind brings peace and helps with emotional regulation and motivation.
 Below, we offer the following mindfulness practice to access feelings of love for God, self, and others.

 - Sit comfortably in a quiet place.
 Begin to focus on your breath.

 - Contemplate God’s love.
 God created you in His image as your unique self.
 As His beloved, he wants to connect with you and through you.